 Green-lipped mussels help protect joints

 Additionally, according to experts, green-lipped mussels protect joints and alleviate joint discomfort because they contain compounds such as glycosaminoglycans, in addition to other vitamins and minerals.

 Green-lipped mussels help support cartilage and joint fluid

 Green-lipped mussels contain polysulfated glycosaminoglycans (PSGAGs), which have been called “the building blocks for cartilage and joint fluid.”

 Here’s what we know...

-- If your dog suffers from arthritis or other types of hip and joint pain, science says that green-lipped mussels can help significantly.
+- If your dog suffers from hip and joint discomfort, science says that green-lipped mussels can help significantly.